During the lease term in Belle View

 - Show the rental property to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to entering the rental home.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to coming into the rental.
 However, Nesbitt Realty can and will enter the rental without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to harass renters in Belle View.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a useful archive for rental investors in Belle View
+a handy archive for property owners in Belle View

-- Before you put a renter in your property in Belle View
+- Before you move a tenant into your rental property in Belle View

 - Collections and evictions